Classical Civilisation

 Career Pathways

-Many students progress to degree courses in Classics/Classical Civilisation.
-It is also excellent preparation for degrees in Literature, History, Politics, Philosophy, Law and Drama/Theatre Studies.
+Degree courses in Classics/Classical Civilisation, Literature, History, Politics, Philosophy, Law and Drama/Theatre Studies.
 It is widely recognised as highly beneficial for a huge variety of career paths including journalism, banking, politics and academia.

 Transferable Skills